RetroPie/RetroPie-Docs/docs/Spinners,-Trackballs,-Lightguns,-and-other-Mouse-Devices.md

 * Start RetroArch with the option `--verbose` so that you can generate a detailed log.
 * Make sure that your input driver is set to one with multi-mouse support.
-* Load any ROM with a RetroArch emulator.
-We are doing this only to learn what index numbers have been assigned to the attached mice.
+* Start a RetroArch emulator.
 If you are using `udev`, there should be a section of the log similar to this.
 -----
     [INFO] [udev] Adding device /dev/input/event11 as type ID_INPUT_KEYBOARD.
     [INFO] [udev] Adding device /dev/input/event3 as type ID_INPUT_KEYBOARD.